Tips for Giving Wisely

 It is difficult to find out the real percentage of donor dollars spent on program services due to the inconsistent quality of charitable self-reporting.
 But you can ask the charity’s representative for specific information, such as how many individuals were served annually or what were the major program accomplishments during the past year.

 For charities that claim to work locally, you may want to contact local organizations to ask if they work with or know about the charity.
+(Our tips for researching local charities can be found here.)

 3. GIVE DIRECTLY